jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ![inmutable features](/images/microfrontends/inmutable-fetatures.png)

 # Microfrontends: fully business components

-As I'm saying in the previous sections, the target is to build end-to-end business components.
-If we could build independent and fully business components, composed of all the necessary elements, versionables, developed, owned and maintained by a team and loaded and integrated at runtime in the application we are building little end-to-end products to be delivered to the different applications that need to include these business features.
+As I'm saying in the previous sections, the target is to build end-to-end business components that applications can load in a decoupled way (by a http call) and technology agnostic.

+If we could build fully business components, independent and composed of all the necessary elements, versionables, developed, owned and maintained by a team and loaded and integrated at runtime in the application, we will be building little end-to-end products to be delivered to the different applications that need to include these business features.

 The following picture summarizes the idea behind Microfrontends: